KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/03-Store-and-manage-your-data.md

 ## How to back up your data
 1. Select the project that corresponds to data collection spreadsheet file.
-2. Then drag and drop your file to the **File Drop Zone Area** or click choose file to launch file browser window (See Figure 1 below).
+2. Then drag and drop your file to the **File Drop Zone Area** or click choose file to launch file browser window (See figure below).
 3. A text box for describing data collection in its current state is provided to make it easier to reference back to if needed.

 You can view all your files in **Manage My Files** section.